ibaraness/webpack-tutorial/README.md

 # webpack-tutorial
 ### A simple guide to using Webpack with different frameworks

+On this page I'll explain the general concepts and configuration options used by webpack:
+* Basic configuration: enrty file and output bundle file
+* Loaders: Loading more than just plain JavaScript files
+* Plugins: Extending webpack capabilities more
+* Local server: Using webpack-dev-server package to create a local server

+**What is webpack?**

 As we all know Webpack is a JavaScript bundler, which means that it allows us to use multiple files on development environment to be later bundled to one or more javascript files (On production or dev-server).
-As I’ve said before in it’s mots basic form, Webpack is nothing more than a JavaScript bundler.
+As I’ve said before in it’s mosts basic form, Webpack is nothing more than a JavaScript bundler.

 ##### from webpack docs:
 >At its core, webpack is a static module bundler for modern JavaScript applications.
 When webpack processes your application, it recursively builds a dependency graph that includes every module your application needs, then packages all of those modules into one or more bundles."